bitcoinops/bitcoinops.github.io/_topics/en/signet.md

   - title: "Mutinynet launches a signet with 30 second block times and hosted infrastructure tools"
     url: /en/newsletters/2023/05/24/#mutinynet-announces-new-signet-for-testing

+  - title: Notes from Bitcoin developer discussion about signet and testnet4
+    url: /en/newsletters/2024/05/01/#coredev-tech-berlin-event

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: "Bitcoin Core #16411: signet support"